- This event has passed.

 - Or make cheques payable to the Rolfing Association of Canada.

-- Students may drop prior to 60 days before the start date and receive a full refund, minus a $50 CAD administrative fee.
+- You may drop prior to 60 days before the start date and receive a full refund, minus a $50 CAD administrative fee.

-- Cancellations 30 to 60 days prior to the start of class will receive a 50% refund of the total class fee.
+- Cancellations 30 to 60 days prior to the start date will receive a 50% refund of the total fee.

-- No refunds for cancellations less than 30 days before the start of class.
+- No refunds for cancellations less than 30 days before the start date.

 - 21 CE credits (IASI)

-In this workshop we will explore the territory of the Upper Thoracic Aperture and the significance of this area to both structural and functional patterns in the rest of the body.
-While the focus will be narrowed to this territory for practical reasons, the class exploration and discussions will be global, in alignment with the kind of thinking and strategizing required for advanced work.
+In this seminar we will explore the territory of the Upper Thoracic Aperture and the significance of this area to both structural and functional patterns in the rest of the body.
+While the focus will be narrowed to this territory for practical reasons, exploration and discussions will be global, in alignment with the kind of thinking and strategizing required for advanced work.

 You can expect to gain a more clear understanding of the anatomy and how it can inform our interventions.
 Our exploration however, will go beyond the standard bio-mechanical paradigm, and we will venture into current scientific understanding of body perception, the role of cortical maps, pain science and other ideas that are enriching our understanding of how is it that our work works.